usnistgov/REFPROP-docs/doc/DLL/high_level.rst

         :0: Check all strings possible.
         :1: Check strings for property units only (e.g., SI, English, etc.).
         :2: Check property strings and those in #3 only.
-        :3: Check property strings only that are not functions of T and D. (for example, the critical point, acentric factor, limits of the EOS, etc.)
+        :3: Check property strings only that are not functions of T and D (for example, the critical point, acentric factor, limits of the EOS, etc.).

 .. f:subroutine:: REFPROP1dll (hIn, hOut, iUnits, iMass, a, b, z, c, q, ierr, herr, hIn_length, hOut_length, herr_length)